STRATEGIC FORESIGHT

 Key Criteria for the Core Scenarios

-• The scenarios will be easy to recall
+• The scenarios were easy to recall

 images2